jrbrtsn/vcalendar/README.md

 # vcalendar
-Interpret Microsoft Outlook vcalendar attachments, and display the times in *your* local timezone.
+Interpret Microsoft Outlook vcalendar attachments; display the times in *your* local timezone.